This page was reviewed under our medical and editorial policy by

 Techniques used during a mastectomy and lymph node removal that reduce the empty or dead space formed by tissue loss are thought to help lower the risk of developing a seroma.

 Steroids are sometimes used to reduce the inflammatory response to surgery that’s thought to lead to seromas.
-Research in the World Journal of Surgical Oncology notes that putting steroids into the surgical wound after breast reconstruction or the first day after a mastectomy with sentinel lymph node biopsy has been shown to cut the risk of seroma development, but a dose of steroids before mastectomy or after mastectomy with axillary lymph node removal didn’t seem to change the odds.
+Research published in the World Journal of Surgical Oncology notes that putting steroids into the surgical wound after breast reconstruction or the first day after a mastectomy with sentinel lymph node biopsy has been shown to cut the risk of seroma development.
+But a dose of steroids before mastectomy or after mastectomy with axillary lymph node removal doesn't seem to change the odds, researchers found.
 The use of steroids may also raise the risk of bacterial infection of seromas.

 Potential complications may include: